makerdao/community/governance/polls/Activate STAR2 Liquidity Layer on Mainnet - April 21, 2025.md

 ## Outcomes

-**If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
+**If the votes for the 'Yes' option exceed the votes for the 'No' option, then the following actions will be taken:**

 - This change will be included in an upcoming Executive Vote.
 - It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 - If the Executive Vote passes, then these changes will become active in the Sky Protocol after the [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.9.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) has expired.

-**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**
+**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option, then no further action will be taken at this time.**

 ---